This traditional cheese ball is an old-school make-ahead appetizer that’s best after an 8-day rest for deeper flavor.

 Serving Tips

-Serve with crackers, toasted baguette slices, or crunchy veggies.
+Serve with crackers, toasted baguette slices, or crunchy veggies like celery and carrots.

 For gifting, wrap tightly and keep chilled; include a “best after 8 days” note.